Nobee404/CBC_assessment_system-/README.md

 You can add as many subjects as you need.

 NOTE FOR BETTER RESULTS USE THE PRINT BUTTON.The other buttons still working but requires formatting further before printing.
+You can now enter learners rublic as you enter the marks.